muhamadrivaldi1/muhamadrivaldi1/README.md

 - ⚡ Develop robust backend APIs using **Laravel** and **Node.js**
 - 💾 Design efficient database schemas with **MySQL** and **MongoDB**
 - 🎨 Create pixel-perfect UIs that users love
-- 📚 Constantly learning new technologies and best practices

 ---

 ## 🛠️ Tech Arsenal